|

 Some pits may get along with other animals until they reach maturity at 2-3 years of age.
 Spaying or neutering may

-help to counteract this animal aggressive behavior.
+help to counteract animal aggressive behavior.

 |